-Tin ceilings are very sought after in older homes, because they are not only beautiful but are also rare to find.
-Tin ceilings were replaced by cheaper materials, that were also easier to clean and maintain.
+Tin ceilings are very sought after in older homes, because they are not only beautiful but are also hard to find.
+Tin ceilings have been replaced by cheaper materials, that were also easier to clean and maintain.
 You can still find the tiles used to make tin ceilings, as a reclaimed product that may have survived a remodeling job or demolition.
 You can use tin tiles as a kitchen backsplash, to create the same type of classic look as you would have on the ceiling.
 Tin ceiling tiles are sturdy and resistant to water.
 They are also fairly easy to install.
 The article below will cover issues you should know when using tin ceiling tiles as a backsplash, as well as tips on how to do it correctly.

 Trimming the Tin Tiles